DefiMan1729/GPT4-Vision_AppUI/README.md

 # GPT4-Vision_GradioApp
-# Image Analysis with GPT-4 Vision Preview
+# JSON extraction from documents using GPT-4 Vision Preview

 This Python code allows you to extract useful details from a document image, such as the type of document, document number, name of the person, nationality, and date of birth.
 The code uses the GPT-4 Vision Preview API to analyze the image and extract the relevant information as JSON key value pair that can be used by downstream applications.